 Level 1 Master Gardener Volunteer Training

 Please indicate an interest by calling the Spooner Agriculture Research Station (715-635-3735) and providing your name and contact information for the next training session.
-This training will be held on Tuesdays from March 26 through June 18, 2019, 6:00 to 9:00 pm.
+The current session is underway on Tuesdays from March 26 through June 18, 2019, 6:00 to 9:00 pm.

 UW-Extension Master Gardener Program Brochure

 North Country Master Gardener Volunteers

 Application to Become an UW-Extension Master Gardener Volunteer